dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/express-starterpack-unused/index.md

 Great!
 We have everything working now.
 We will need to host this new server component!

 1. Head over to [Heroku](https://www.heroku.com/) and login/sign up.
 Then, make a new app.
+1. Follow the steps under "Deploy Using Heroku Git".
+But really all you need is to add a new git remote - find your heroku git URL by going to "Settings" and then do `git remote add heroku https://git.heroku.com/cs52-blog.git`.
+1. To host on heroku all you need to do is `git push heroku master`, this will push your code and run the npm command that is listed in your `Procfile` to launch your app.
+COOL!

+Note: Don't forget to push master to **both** heroku and origin.

+## MongoDB Atlas

+Wait, but we don't have a database on our remote server!
+The problem is that Heroku does not support easy storage, there is no "hard drive" to save a database file on for instance.
+Every Heroku process (what runs your code every time you push), is called a Dyno - and Dynos don't get their own filesystems.
+They get what Heroku calls an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), more of a temporary scratchpad.

+To run a mongoDB process with remote access there are several options, but we'll choose the cloud mongo option offered by mongodb.com.

+1. Create an account at [cloud.mongodb.co](https://www.mongodb.com/cloud/atlas/signup)
+1. Select the free *Shared Clusters*.
+1. Pick most the defaults, in particular under *Cluster Tier* Select the M0 Sandbox (which is free).
+Don't turn on backups as that will add cost.
+1. Under cluster name put: "

 2. Now you need to connect to a mongo database.
 Go to *Resources* and search for "mLab" under *Add-Ons*.
 Provision the *Sandbox* version of mLab for your app.
 This will automatically set a `MONGODB_URI` config variable so once you push your code to Heroku it will connect to this new mongo database.
 You'll need to enter in a credit card but it is free so it won't be charged.
-3. Follow the steps under "Deploy Using Heroku Git".
-But really all you need is to add a new git remote - find your heroku git URL by going to "Settings" and then do `git remote add heroku https://git.heroku.com/cs52-blog.git`.
-4. To host on heroku all you need to do is `git push heroku master`, this will push your code and run the npm command that is listed in your `Procfile` to launch your app.
-COOL!

-Note: Don't forget to push master to **both** heroku and origin.

 ## To Turn In